bconway1906/Jupiter/README.md

      systemctl enable httpd
      systemctl start httpd
      ```
-     - Explanation:
-        - `sudo su`: Switch to the superuser for executing commands with elevated privileges.
-        - `yum update -y`: Update system packages to the latest versions.
-        - `yum install -y httpd`: Install the Apache web server.
-        - `cd /var/www/html`: Change to the web server directory.
-        - `wget ...`: Download the website files from GitHub.
-        - `unzip ...`: Unzip the downloaded files.
-        - `cp ...`: Copy the unzipped files to the web server directory.
-        - `rm -rf ...`: Remove unnecessary files.
-        - `systemctl enable httpd`: Enable the Apache service to start on boot.
-        - `systemctl start httpd`: Start the Apache service.

 9. **Application Load Balancer (ALB):**
    - Launched EC2 instances in private app subnets and associated them with an ALB.
    - Configured a target group and associated it with the ALB.